clarkezone/pocketshorten/endtoenddemo/README.md

 2. Verify that the site is up by visiting [https://psdemotarget.clarkezone.dev](https://psdemotarget.clarkezone.dev)

+3. To instpect the manifests as applied to the cluster use `kubectl kustomize manifests/apply/nginx_simplefile_apply`

 ## Deploy pocketshorten to cluster

 Deploy the url shortener application to the cluster.
 Use the following configuration file to set up a couple of shortcut routes that point to the test website from 1. above.